Mehar-Nafis/Terraform-on-Azure-TechM/Lab25 - Terraform Cloud.md

 * Add a description and choose an expiry date.
 * Click "Add".
 * Copy the "Value" of the client secret (this is the client_secret).
 Remember to save this somewhere secure, as you won't be able to access it later.

+#### Granting the Application access to manage resources in your Azure Subscription
+Once the Application exists in Azure Active Directory - we can grant it permission to modify resources in the Subscription.
+To do this,
+* Navigate to the Subscriptions blade within the Azure Portal
+* Select the Subscription you wish to use
+* Click Access Control (IAM)
+* Add > Add role assignment.
+* Specify a Role which grants the appropriate permissions needed for the Service Principal (for example, Contributor will grant Read/Write on all resources in the Subscription).
+* Search for and select the name of the Service Principal created in Azure Active Directory to assign it this role - then press Save.